 Figure 10.5-2.
 Scaled Ejection Mass Versus Ejection Speed for Various Geological Materials [ref.
 47]

 The magenta curve fits the test data from the 1970s to the present for impacts of soils.
 Note that the excavated mass is significantly smaller for the craters in soil.
 Consequently, the MeMoSeE ejecta flux will be smaller than the NASA SP-8013 ejecta flux.
 Hence, the conclusion that less flux combined with smaller particles will result in less risk of penetration than the NASA SP-8013 ejecta environment.
-Second, because of Apollo, we now know that a fine soil layer to a depth of 5 to 10 meters in the lunar maria and a depth of 20 to 30 meters in the lunar highlands covers the lunar surface.
+Second, because of Apollo, it is now known that a fine soil layer to a depth of 5 to 10 m in the lunar maria and a depth of 20 to 30 m in the lunar highlands covers the lunar surface.
 The distribution of soil particle diameters is restricted to a small range with an average particle size of 80 to 100 μ.
 Thus, the maximum mass ejecta particle ever likely to strike a spacecraft is smaller than one would expect if the lunar surface were solid basalt.
-Thus, we conclude that the MeMoSeE lunar eject environment requires larger impact speeds to penetrate spacecraft components than the larger particles from the NASA SP-8013 environment.
+Thus, it is concluded that the MeMoSeE lunar eject environment requires larger impact speeds to penetrate spacecraft components than the larger particles from the NASA SP-8013 environment.

 10.5.2 Application of MeMoSeE to the HLS Sortie Mission

-Figure 10.5-3 is a plot to scale of the two spacecraft for which we have results using the NASA SP-8013 environment (Lunar Module and Altair) and the three HLS bidder’s spacecraft for which we desire results using the MeMoSeE environment (HLS National Team, HLS Dynetics and HLS SpaceX).
+Figure 10.5-3 is a plot to scale of the two spacecraft for which there are results using the NASA SP-8013 environment (Lunar Module and Altair) and the three HLS bidder’s spacecraft for which results are desired using the MeMoSeE environment (HLS National Team, HLS Dynetics and HLS SpaceX).
 However, the HLS contract is currently in competition, hence the designs are competition sensitive and not available for this report.
 Thus, this evaluation uses the Altair minimum requirements spacecraft and the Altair with the HVIT recommended shielding as a stand-in.
-In light of the discussion in Section 10.5.1, we expect the Altair single wall trends to generalize to the HLS spacecraft; however, the Whipple shield results do not because they are dependent on the shield standoff, which may or may not be similar to the HLS standoffs.
+In light of the discussion in Section 10.5.1, it is expect that the Altair single wall trends to generalize to the HLS spacecraft; however, the Whipple shield results do not because they are dependent on the shield standoff, which may or may not be similar to the HLS standoffs.